wistia/wistia-open-docs/_posts/stats-api.md

-load_count | The total number of videos that have been loaded (but not necessarily viewed) by this visitor. play_count | The total number of videos that have been viewed by this visitor. visitor_identity | An object with 2 fields (name and email) that represents and available identity info for this visitor.
+load_count | The total number of videos that have been loaded (but not necessarily viewed) by this visitor. play_count | The total number of videos that have been viewed by this visitor. visitor_identity | An object with 2 fields (name and email) that represents and available identity info for this visitor. user_agent_details | An object with 4 fields: browser (e.g. 'Chrome'), browser_version (e.g. '46'), platform (e.g. 'mac'), and mobile (boolean value stating whether the visitor was on their mobile phone.

 #### Example JSON Response